-Table (1) shows that 38% and 33% of the study and control groups respectively were in the age group of 20-<25 years with mean age 24.39±4.91 years for study group and 24.24±5.04 for control group.
+Table (1) shows that; 38% and 33% of the study and control groups respectively were in the age group of 20-<25 years with mean age was 24.39±4.91 years for study group and 24.24±5.04 for control group.
 Also, 44% and 48% of study and control groups respectively had secondary education.
 Additionally, (70% and 75%) and (62% and 66%) of study and control groups were housewives and lived in rural areas respectively.

 Table (2) demonstrates no statistically significant relation between study and control groups concerning lab analysis of hemoglobin, ferritin and hematocrit levels.
-Also, there was no significant relation between study and control groups regarding, length, weight and BMI.
+Also, there was no statistically significant relation between study and control groups regarding length, weight and BMI.

-Table (3) shows that 44% and 32% of study andcontrol groups respectively were primigravida.Regarding methods of contraception about 16% and25% of study and control groups respectively had usedlobe.
+Table (3) shows that; 44% and 32% of the study and control groups respectively were primigravida.
+Regarding methods of contraception, about 16% and 25% of the study and control groups respectively used lobe.

-Table (4) demonstrates that the mean score of knowledge of the study group increased from 18.70 ± 10.44 preprogram to 34.73 ± 11.18 post program implementation and to 34.48 ± 11.38 at follow up phase also, there was a highly statistically significant differences between study and control groups post program implementation and at follow up phase (p<0.001).
+Table (4) demonstrates that the mean score of knowledge of the study group increased from 18.70±10.44 pre-program to 34.73±11.18 post program implementation and to 34.48±11.38 at follow up phase.
+Also, there was a highly statistically significant differences between study and control groups post program implementation and at follow up phase (p<0.001).

-Table (5) clarifies that the mean score of the totalBASNEF scores increased from 24.42 ± 5.82 preprogram to 45.79 ± 3.55 post programimplementation and 43.18 ± 2.47 at follow up phase also,there was highly statistically significant relation between study and control groups post program implementation and at follow up phase (p<0.001).
+Table (5) clarifies that the mean score of the total BASNEF scores increased from 24.42±5.82 preprogram to 45.79±3.55 post program implementation and 43.18±2.47 at follow up phase.
+Also, there was highly statistically significant differences between study and control groups post program implementation and at follow up phase (p<0.001).

-Figure (1) illustrates that 82% and 80% of the study group had good knowledge post program implementation and at follow up phase respectively compared with 14% preprogram implementation while, 17% and 18% of the control group had good knowledge post program implementation and at follow up phase.
+Figure (1) illustrates that; 82% and 80% of the study group had good knowledge post program implementation and at follow up phase respectively compared with 14% pre-program implementation while, 17% and 18% of the control group had good knowledge post program implementation and at follow up phase.

-Table (6) shows that there was a positive statistically significant correlation between total knowledge and total BASNEF score in the study group post program and after 3 months of the program while, that there was no statistically significant correlation between total knowledge and total BASNEF score in the control group pre, post and after 3 months of the program implementation.
+Table (6) shows that there was a positive statistically significant correlation between total knowledge and total BASNEF score in the study group post program and after 3 months of the program while, there was no statistically significant correlation between total knowledge and total BASNEF score in the control group pre, post and after 3 months of the program implementation.

-Table (7) demonstrates that there was a positive statistically significant correlation in the study group between total knowledge and education and job preprogram implementation while, a positive statistically significant correlation was found between total knowledge and age, education, job, residence and income post program and after 3 months of the program implementation.
+Table (7) demonstrates that there was a positive statistically significant correlation in the study group between total knowledge and educational level and occupation pre-program implementation while, a positive statistically significant correlation was found between total knowledge and age, educational level, occupation, residence and income post program and after 3 months of the program implementation.

-Table (8) clarifies that there was a positive statistically significant correlation between total BASNEF score and job and income in the study group preprogram.
-While, there was a positive statistical correlation between total BASNEF score and age, education, job, residence and income post program implementation and at follow up phase except for residence.
+Table (8) clarifies that there was a positive statistically significant correlation between total BASNEF score and occupation and income in the study group pre-program.
+While, there was a positive statistically correlation between total BASNEF score and age, educational level, occupation, residence and income post program implementation and at follow up phase except for residence.

-Table (9) illustrates that there was a positive statistical correlation between total BASNEF score and blood analysis values of hemoglobin, ferritin and hematocrit in the study group post program implementation and at follow up phase.
-While, there was a negative statistical correlation between total BASNEF score and blood analysis values in the control group pre, post and at follow up phase.
+Table (9) illustrates that there was a positive statistically correlation between total BASNEF score and blood analysis values of hemoglobin, ferritin and hematocrit in the study group post program implementation and at follow up phase.
+While, there was a negative statistically significant correlation between total BASNEF score and blood analysis values in the control groups pre, post and at follow up phase.